 - On Windows, it runs using the NT\Authority\SYSTEM and relies on Windows authentication to connect to Oracle service.
 The ndtrack can collect inventory only if the property SQLNet.AUTHENTICATION\SERVICES is set to (NTS) in the sqlnet.ora file (located in the ORACLE\HOME \network\admin folder). - On UNIX, for the adoption process, a local account that has ssh privileges is required.
 This account must be registered this account in the secure Password Store on the appropriate inventory beacon.
-After adoption, the FlexNet inventory agent runs with sudo privileges and impersonates (pretends to be) one of the accounts in the dba Oracle database group to collect discovery and inventory.
-You can also configure the agent to run as a specific non-Sysdba user by setting OracleInventoryAsSysdba parameter of the ndtrack to False, and configuring the desired non-Sysdba user through the OracleInventoryUser parameter in the config.ini file.
-For more information, see Appendix D Inventory Collection Through ndtrack With a Specific DBA on page 113.
+After adoption, the FlexNet inventory agent runs as the local operating system user currently logged into the Oracle server to collect discovery and inventory.
+You can also configure the agent to run as a specific Sysdba user by setting OracleInventoryAsSysdba parameter of the ndtrack to False, and configuring the desired Sysdba user through the OracleInventoryUser parameter in the config.ini file.
+For more information, see Appendix D Inventory Collection Through ndtrack With a Specific DBA on page 134.